 The people living in the camp have absolutely nothing, many of them are traumatised by the atrocities they have suffered in Myanmar and illness and malnutrition are rife, especially among children.
 Muslim Hands has been working with the Rohingya community since 2008 and we have a dedicated office in Cox’s Bazar, right at the heart of the refugee crisis and now home to the world’s largest refugee camp.

-We’ve been with the Rohingya since the beginning of this disaster and - as one of the few British Muslim charities with permission to distribute aid inside the refugee camps - we have the capability to deliver help where it’s most needed.
-So far we have reached over 90,000 people with life-saving aid and now, as the monsoon rains wreak havoc, we need your help to reach many more with food, safe water, healthcare and psycho-social care.
+One of the few British Muslim charities with permission to distribute aid inside the refugee camps - we have the capability to deliver help where it’s most needed.
+So far, we have reached over 140,000 people with life-saving aid and now, as the monsoon rains wreak havoc, we need your help to reach many more with food, safe water, healthcare and psycho-social care.

 The number of people in dire need is rising daily and set to get much worse as the full effect of the monsoon season becomes apparent.
 Act now and help us provide clean water and sanitation to thousands of people, give children the nutrition and vitamins they need, and bring medical aid to people who desperately need it.

 Our Work Assisting Rohingya Refugees

 Since September 2017, Muslim Hands has:

 Delivered over £400,000 worth of aid in the refugee camps

 Reached an estimated 326,500 beneficiaries with vital aid

 Built our largest ever well - supplying clean water to around 5,000 people every day

 Set up a medical camp treating 300-400 people daily